apache/spark/docs/monitoring.md

 possible for one list to be placed in the Spark default config file, allowing users to easily add other plugins from the command line without overwriting the config file's list.
 Duplicate plugins are ignored.

-Distribution of the jar files containing the plugin code is currently not done by Spark.
-The user or admin should make sure that the jar files are available to Spark applications, for example, by including the plugin jar with the Spark distribution.
-The exception to this rule is the YARN backend, where the <code>--jars</code> command line option (or equivalent config entry) can be used to make the plugin code available to both executors and cluster-mode drivers.